mfeemster/keysharp/README.md

 Keysharp is a fork and improvement of the abandoned IronAHK project, which itself was a C# re-write of the C++ AutoHotKey project.

+This project is in an extremely early state and should not be used by anyone.
+Very little of the original AHK functionality works and the syntax is not the same for most of the language.

+Do NOT use this in any way until it is ready.

 ### What is this repository for? ###

 * Quick summary